JasonSemaan1/gatsby-starter-foundation-v2/src/content/posts/2020-05-13-desk-for-minimalists.md

 4. A﻿ front-end method of capturing inputs, passing this to the database and returning it in a visually appealing way.

 A﻿fter documenting all of my requirements I realised I was going to need a pipeline.

+U﻿PDATE 2026/03/27: Through the power of the internet the original reddit poster found my website and introduced himself - thanks again for the inspiring post Mr. Pocock!

 </p>